robert-claypool/robert-claypool.github.io/about.md

 * Certificate Manager (SSL cert management),
 * IAM user management, encryption options, two-factor auth, security groups, and more.

-I have real-world experience designing architectures which properly use the dynamic auto-scaling, load balancing, fault tolerant capabilities of AWS, and I have a good general knowledge of networking and troubleshooting in such environments.
+I have real-world experience designing architectures that use dynamic auto-scaling, load balancing, fault tolerant capabilities of AWS, and I have a good general knowledge of networking and troubleshooting in such environments.